nrinaudo/nrinaudo.github.com/_articles/capture_checking.md

 The rest of this article, then, is a re-enactment of the talk Martin and I gave together in Krakow.
 Martin's obviously not writing this with me, which is your loss if I'm being honest because he's the charming one of our double act, but I'll do my best to make it worth your while.

+## Important note

+The code in this article is _not_ going to compile if you chuck it as-is in a REPL, mostly for reasons of scoping: when it comes to capture checking, things get a little weird.
+The compiler has _views_ about values being in the global scope, for example, so every bit of code in my article would need to be wrapped in an entirely artificial method.
+I chose not to do so, because it's noisy and confusing.

+If you want to play with the code, it's all available [here](https://github.com/nrinaudo/hands_on_capabilities/blob/main/capture/src/main/scala/capture.scala), boilerplate and all, for your convenience.

 <a name="problem"/>
 ## What problem are we solving?